How to Start an LLC in Arizona: Step-by-Step

 Using a Trade Name allows you to operate under something other than the LLC’s legal name.
 This is especially helpful when managing several brands or services under one company.

-Step 2: Designate a Registered Agent
+Step 2: Appoint a Statutory (Registered) Agent

 Now shift your attention to appointing a registered agent.
 This is a critical aspect of your LLC.
 It serves as the official point of contact for things like legal notices and tax documents.